FilledStacks/testsweets/packages/testsweets/README.md

 ## Setup

 After the packages have been added we have to setup the code.
 TestSweets makes use of Flutter Driver to drive the test cases that we write.
 This means we have to enable flutter driver for the version of the app that we build that goes through automation.
-Flutter driver disables certain things like the on screen keyboard so to keep it all separate we'll create a new main file titled main_profile.dart.
-In this file we will enable Flutter driver.
-Once you've created the file main_profile.dart in the same location as you original main.dart file you can add the following code.
+Flutter driver disables certain things like the on screen keyboard

 ```dart
 ...